****PLEASE SEE THE NEWS PAGE FOR ALL COVID UPDATES AND NEWSLETTERS****

 To see what goes on and meet some of the members, come along to one of our General Meetings as a visitor.
-These meetings take place at Sale Moor Community Centre, each Friday during term time from 2.00 to 4.00 pm - you will be most welcome. (see schedule of dates and presentations on our Events page; find out where we are by 'clicking' Our location anywhere on this website to get a Google map and directions.)
+These meetings take place at Sale Moor Community Centre, Currently monthly only due to restrictions on Fridays during term time from 2.00 to 4.00 pm - you will be most welcome. (see schedule of dates and presentations on our Events page; find out where we are by 'clicking' Our location anywhere on this website to get a Google map and directions.)

 Sale Groups activities take place at:

-For further information on Social Events such as Day coach trips, weekend breaks, end of term social, etc, see links on the Events page or details on the news page or use our Contact page Chairman button
+Any future Social Events such as Day coach trips, weekend breaks, end of term social, etc, see links on the Events page or details on the news page.

 To get information about setting up new groups - please use our Contact

-If you would like to make a presentation to Sale U3A or require information, please use our Contact page Chairman button.
+If you would like to make a presentation to Sale u3a or require information, please use our Contact page Programme Secretary button.

 Sale Group Membership

-Activities are financed by an annual membership fee, currently £14, due from 1st November 2016 for the year 2016-2017, together with a £1 charge for each session that is attended on rented premises.
+Activities are financed by an annual membership subscription, currently £15, due from 1st November, together with a £1 charge for each session that is attended on rented premises at Sale Moor Community Centre.
 (Note: for the Friday afternoon sessions the charge is £1) Our year runs from 1st November to 31st October.

 Membership Forms can be picked up at the Friday Meetings, sent on request using the Membership button on the Contact page, or downloaded by clicking on one of the Links from the menu on the right of this page.